 sn | LastName |

-Click Protect an Application and locate the entry for Generic OIDC Relying Party with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+Locate the entry for Generic OIDC Relying Party with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Generic OIDC Relying Party.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Generic OIDC Relying Party page under Metadata later.

 3. The Metadata section is where you can get OpenID provider information about Duo Single Sign-On to provide to your relying provider.